xrrocha/word-scrambler/README.md

 Unlike some other languages, such brevity is _not_ achieved at the expense of readability; quite the contrary.
 It could be argued that, to the casual reader, the Kotlin version is probably easier to follow than the Java one.
-Again, this is by design.

-For example, Java lambdas allow for concise, crisp code; often one-liners.
-However, things can get complicated as show below.
+While Java lambdas allow for concise, crisp code (often one-liners), things can get complicated as show below.

 Compare the following Kotlin code (stolen from our scrambler's `main` method):